 For the Cake:

-To a large bowl add the flour, sugar, dairy free butter and milk, baking powder, salt and chia seed mixture.
+- To a large bowl add the flour, sugar, baking powder, salt, dairy free butter and milk, vanilla, and chia seed mixture.
 Mix until well combined.

 - Pour into the prepared pan and spread evenly.